abhishekarya1/myblog/content/post/2019-06-06-a-new-beginning.md

 ## Abyssaltech.xyz 🎉

-Sometime around the same time yesteryear I thought of a challenge for myself, summer vacations were approaching and I needed something to work on, that's when I decided to make a small blog website, mostly because I wanted it to be something web and computer science related.
+Sometime around the same time yesteryear I thought of a little project for myself, summer vacations were approaching and I needed something to work on, that's when I decided to make a small blog website, mostly because I wanted it to be something web and computer science related.

 I started building it and learnt many things along the way, I set up the hosting and the domain and finally got it running.
 I managed to put together a small blog that I called **Abyssal Tech** (which apparently means deepest trences of technology) because I was going to post articles related to mainly technology.